 Friday, November 15, 2024

-[This piece is reposted from 4/9/22, updated in the context of Israel vs. Hamas/Hezbollah and Ukraine vs. Russia, with reference to more recent ISIS attacks]
+[This piece is reposted from 4/9/22, updated in the context of the Israel vs. Hamas/Hezbollah and Ukraine vs. Russia wars, with reference to recent Islamic State (IS) attacks]

-The history of the phrase "virtual reality" takes a twisty path from its Latin roots.
+The phrase "virtual reality" takes a twisty path from its Latin roots.
 Of course, by the time children are in middle school they know what virtual reality is, but ask them to define it.
 Then ask yourself.
-In this essay I assemble what knowledge I can about "virtual reality" and the role the concept plays in modern society.
-At the end I relate what I find to our conception of the terrorist group Islamic State, or ISIS (with addendums on the Israel vs. Hamas/Hebollah and Russia vs. Ukraine and renewed ISIS wars).

 A good dictionary (in this case Merriam-Webster) covers the basics: "Virtual" is related to the noun, "virtue," which we know to mean, "a morally good quality," like integrity or honesty, from Latin virtus, "merit," "perfection," from vir, "man."
 The transition from vir to the rest is an etymological puzzle (while you're at it, consider "woman of virtue"), but my focus here is the equally mystifying modern usage of "virtual."